-Obviously, it’s unacceptable to have a translation or interpretation service fail in the middle of an audio or video call.
+Obviously, it’s unacceptable to have a translation or interpretation service be succesptilbe to jitter or lag in the middle of an audio or video call.
 Particularly when you're dealing with sensitive data in heavily regulated industries like healthcare, legal and financial services.

-So, it’s important to find out how reliable your carrier network is before you connect any services to it.
-A good carrier network should provide a 99.999% uptime SLA.
-And your carrier should have backups and redundancies built into their network architecture to maintain connections in the event that there’s a hardware failure somewhere.
+So, it’s important to find out how your carrier network was built before you connect any services to it.
+A private carrier network can pull media off the public internet and onto a private highway to reduce issues with latency, lag, and jitter.
+Your carrier should have backups and redundancies built into their network architecture to maintain connections in the event that there’s a hardware failure somewhere.